schorschii/OCO-Server/docs/Computers.md

 Please note that the operating systems are producing many log entries.
 A meaningful filter should always be applied to not spam the database with unnecessary events.

+For performance reasons, a MySQL INDEX is created over the `log` column and therefore, the max length is limited to 200 chars.

 ### Example Rules
 #### Windows: Get Defender Warning, Error and Critical Events
 (including "Malware Detected" events with event ID 1116)